How to Craft a Thoughtful and Professional Response to Resignation Notices

 Ensure your offer of assistance comes across as sincere and not just a formality.
 A warm and supportive tone is key.

-See also 30 Funny Responses to "You Look Tired"
+See also 30 Creative Responses to "No Problem"

 Wish Them Success in Future Endeavors